 Nurse Felicity Mitchell is fulfilling the dream of a life-time riding the Indian-Pacific rail to Adelaide when she meets and is attracted to Callum Hollingsworth.
-Though neither are one-night-stand aficionados, their overwhelming attraction, during dinner with the retirees they share the train with, it appears will lead them to share their deliciously cramped overnight berths.
-A medical emergency puts a stop to their soon-to-be-tryst and reveals their respective professions as nurse and doctor, respectively.
+Though neither are one-night-stand aficionados, their overwhelming attraction, during dinner with the retirees they share the train with, will lead them to share their deliciously cramped overnight berths.
+A medical emergency puts a stop to their soon-to-be-tryst and reveals their respective professions as nurse and doctor.
 Nevertheless, the post-adrenaline restlessness following the medical emergency’s resolution has them share a night of never-to-be-repeated passion between “strangers on a train”.
 With the inevitable hokey coincidence of the romance novel plot, it turns out the strangers on the train will soon be co-workers in the clinic, as Callum appears at Nurse Felicity’s Vickers Hill clinic to take over for two months while one of their doctors goes on maternity leave.

 Though the mystique of rail-amore is well done and one-night-stand mystery most entertaining, Andrews’s romance’s strength lies in her depiction of the aftermath.
-Because her characters’ behaviour is out-of-character: they’re more vulnerable and compelling than their rendez-vous indicates.
+Because her characters’ behaviour is out-of-character: they’re more vulnerable than their rendez-vous indicates.
 Callum is a doctor whose career has taken a bad turn: his sense of self as a hot, up-coming, prestigious surgeon plummetted and taking a position as a locum tenens is a step down.
 Felicity is in a better place: she’s happy in her job and connection to her patients, small-town life, friendships, and family.
 But her amour-propre suffered a blow when her years-long relationship dissolved.
 Having a one-night stand is out-of-character, but Miss Bates appreciated that Felicity didn’t beat herself up for it.
 She revelled in the experience, but knows herself sufficiently to realize it’s not something emotional satisfying: “She’d been okay with acting so wildly outside her usual character when it had been one-off.
 And she’d been fine to walk away from it and get back to the life she knew, loved, and understood.”
 She needs more than sex, but isn’t guilty over the glorious sex she had.

 Andrews does two wonderful things in building Felicity and Callum’s relationship: firstly, she makes their attraction earthy and raw, but also subtly makes their physicality more than what Miss Bates calls sinews and globes.
 Andrews draws on laughter and smiles as the way these two connect physically and, when they do notice each other’s bodies, the laughter comes first and Felicity looks at Callum as much as Callum looks at Felicity.
 Here’s one example: ” … he laughed again, throwing his head back.
-It was full and hearty with enough rumble to fill a race track.
+It was full and hearty enough rumble to fill a race track.
 It rained down in thick, warm droplets and Felicity wanted to take her clothes off and get soaking wet.”
-Isn’t that marvelous, prose-, character-, and narrative-wise?
+Isn’t that marvelous?